 What is the Boston Art Commission?

-Our commission approves innovative, transformative artworks that:
+We commissions and approves innovative and transformative artworks that:

 - engage communities